bizkite-co/handterm/CONVENTIONS.md

 version: 1.0.0
 ---

-This is a React/TypeScript/Vite/Vitest/Palaywright website that is deployed to GitHub Pages.
+This is a React/TypeScript/Vite/Vitest/Playwright website that is deployed to GitHub Pages.

+**State Management Note:** Top-level application activities (`ActivityType`) are managed via querystring parameters due to GitHub Pages limitations.
+Internal, faster-changing states within specific modes (e.g., Game and Tutorial) should use internal signal management or local component state, not querystring parameters.

+**Terminal Implementation Note:** The project is actively migrating from XTerm.js to Monaco Editor as the primary terminal interface.

 THIS APP IS A TUI (Text User Interface) and should not include _ANY BUTTONS_.
 HTML is used only for read-only ouput.
 All user actions should be keyboard driven.